-Not too long ago the trails in the little canyon in San Mateo, California were rich with a wide diversity of wild animals including animal species that are designated as California Species of Concern*.
+Not too long ago the trails in the little canyon in San Mateo County, California were rich with a wide diversity of wild animals including animal species that are designated as California Species of Concern*.
 Until recently, the trail cameras filmed lots of animal action—a large number used to patrol, mark and play on and close to the trails.
 It was common to record family groups of bobcats and coyotes as well as an occasional puma and lots of deer.
 Something happened that changed the canyon into a place that is now devoid of wildlife.
 The number of wild animals recorded on the memory cards has gradually dwindled down to just a few skunks and one bobcat.
 This disturbing trend of a decrease of wild animals is not unique to our canyon trails.
 Local and national nature preserves and parks are observing similar trends.

 I created a spreadsheet, comparing videos from one camera during the same 13-day period in 2019 with those from the same dates in 2021.
 The data tells the story, and it is not good.
 It’s a tragedy to see the canyon trails, once a paradise vibrant with a diversity of wild animals, changed into a ghost town.